 I did admire my will power on this diet, determined to at least see it through until Friday.
 Thanks to what I can only assume are the vitamins in the shakes, my energy level stayed high, and I was able to exercise safely and successfully and stay awake.
 Maybe too awake, though.
 I had a hard time sleeping while on this diet.
 It felt more like I was starving myself, and the fact that the number on the scale did not budge even half a pound in one week was enough to make me say that I will never try this diet again.
 However, I would like to know if it has worked for others the way it says on the packaging.

 Please comment below if you have tried this diet.

 What You Do: I discovered this diet here on Caloriebee.
 Follow the diet’s meal plans for breakfast, lunch, and dinner for three days.
 Exercise for 30 minutes each day.
 Take four days off and eat normally, but don’t binge, before starting over.
 They claim you can lose up to 10 pounds in three days and 30 pounds in a month.

 How I Did: Both times that I tried this diet, I lost 1.5 pounds in three days.

 How I Felt: I never knew how addicted I was to sugar until I tried this diet.
-I’ve never been a big junk food junkie.
+I’ve never been a big junk food eater.
 I prefer dinner to dessert, but we ingest sugar every day.
-This diet restricts your sugar intake and instead has you eating strange combinations of bland food three times a day and trying your best not to kill somebody while you go through sugar withdrawl.
+This diet restricts your sugar intake and instead has you eating strange combinations of bland food three times a day and trying your best not to kill somebody while you go through sugar detox.